kevmyung/contextual-retrieval-bedrock/README.md

 3. Configure Bedrock settings, preprocess documents, and adjust search settings as needed

 For detailed instructions on setup and usage, please refer to [USAGE.md](USAGE.md).

-## How It Works

-Contextual Retrieval addresses limitations in traditional RAG by providing chunk-specific context from the entire document.
-This approach uses a prompt to generate concise context for each chunk, improving search retrieval accuracy.

-Key optimizations include:
-- Prompt caching for efficient token usage
-- Hybrid Search and Reranker integration

-For more information on the implementation and concepts, see [USAGE.md](USAGE.md).